By Wolfgang Unger

 In the early days of Software Engineering there were some common Anti Patterns: Spagetti Code or God-Classes.

-Which are basically a lack of structure, or organizing your Code into Modules with clear dependencies and Concerns.
+basically a lack of structure, or organizing your Code into Modules with clear dependencies and Concerns.

 Once you divide your Code into classes, you will face a problem with Dependencies: